Bliss-Ange/A-Blog/README.md

 ------------------------------------------------------------------------------------------
 🧰 UI/UX Details
--Built using Material UI (MUI) for modern UI components.
+- Built using Material UI (MUI) for modern UI components.

--Used Icons instead of wordy buttons for actions like delete.
+- Used Icons instead of wordy buttons for actions like delete.

--Pagination for a better browsing experience on the post list page.
+- Pagination for a better browsing experience on the post list page.

 ------------------------------------------------------------------------------------------
 🚀 Getting Started
 Development Setup
 bash
-Copy
-Edit
 npm install
 npm run dev
 Open http://localhost:3000 in your browser.